 Article 4: Senate Committees

 Nominations for membership to all standing committees shall be made by the Rules Committee and approved by the Senate, for a period of three years, unless otherwise specified in these Articles.
 Committee appointments shall become effective at the beginning of the fall semester and shall expire at the end of the summer term.
 Students serving on committees shall serve one-year terms; staff members shall serve three-year terms unless otherwise specified in these Articles.
-Each standing committee shall have a written statement of its operating procedures on file with the secretary of the Senate.
 Deliberations of committees dealing with grievance; student or faculty dismissal; discipline; promotion and tenure; and other personnel matters must remain confidential.

 Composition and Charges of Standing Senate Committees

-Rules Committee: The Rules Committee shall consist of the chair of the Senate as chair, the chair-elect, the immediate past chair, the secretary, the secretary-elect, and six members elected by the Senate.
+Rules Committee: The Rules Committee shall consist of the secretary of the Senate as chair, the chair, the chair-elect, the immediate past chair, the secretary-elect, and six members elected by the Senate.
 Elected members shall serve two-year staggered terms.
 Election of members to two-year terms shall be held by secret ballot at each March meeting of the Senate.
 Candidates who receive a majority vote shall be elected, and their appointment shall become effective the following August.
 Nominations shall be made from the floor at the Senate’s February meeting.
 Information about the candidates shall be distributed to all senators with the agenda for the March meeting.
 All members of the committee must be members of the Senate at the time of their election.
 Election to fill the unexpired term of an elected member of the Rules Committee shall be held at the first meeting of the Senate after the vacancy occurs.
 No elected member can succeed himself or herself as an elected member except when he or she is filling an unexpired term.
 The committee shall serve as the Committee on Committees.
 All questions concerning Senate procedures shall be referred to this committee, and it shall recommend to the Senate the disposition to be made of any dispute concerning the operation of the Senate.
 It shall ensure that unit senators are duly elected and that no unit of the University is denied the representation to which it is entitled under these Articles.
 The committee should make periodic studies of the Senate with respect to its objectives and its role in faculty governance, and should recommend changes that should be made to enable the Senate to better serve the University.